 Heck, while I’m at it, I’ll also give honorable mention to some others: registered dietitian nutritionist Vicky Newman, psychiatrist Drew Ramsey (Eat To Beat Depression and Anxiety), and psychiatrist Rachel Brown (Metabolic Madness: Understand Why Metabolic Health Is Key to Mental Health).
 Then there is the research psychologist Bonnie Kaplan and the clinical psychologist Julia Rucklidge, co-authors of a new book, The Better Brain: Overcome Anxiety, Combat Depression, and Reduce ADHD and Stress with Nutrition.
 All of these support their views with scientific evidence.
 Newman basically recommends a low-carb diet without ever explicitly calling it that.
 She also takes a fairly holistic approach with more knowledge that is common in alternative health, such as the importance of pastured and grassfed livestock.
 Ramsey, on his website, has info on ketosis, animal-based nutrition, etc. Brown advocates low-carb/high-fat (LCHF), but personally practices a carnivore diet.

 Kaplan and Rucklidge seem to be somewhat more conventional in her recommending a Mediterranean diet, an almost meaningless category (a traditional Mediterranean diet is lower-carb, higher-fat, and animal-based; but in research it’s often formulated as the complete opposite).
 From what I can tell, she is unaware of functional medicine, traditional foods, paleo, low-carb, keto, carnivore, etc; if they do briefly mention in passing a few of these in their book.
 On the other hand, she gets extra credit points for talking about how good nutrition improves the psychological and behavioral outcomes among depressives, autistic children, ADHD adults, trauma patients, prisoners, etc; not to mention having done their own scientific research in the area.

 For good measure, let me also recommend Dr. Eric Berg, a chiropractor.
 He has no particular specialty in psychology, psychiatry, or anything similar.
-But he is is one of the best presenters on useful medical knowledge for diet and health.
+But he is is one of the best presenters on useful knowledge for diet and health.
 His talks are always clear and concise and he occasionally focuses on neurocognitive health.